top of page

 Python Library Author for iTOF and LiDAR DAQ

 Another large project that I spearheaded was creating a CLI tool in Python to successfully capture .pcap packets from iTOF cameras and LiDAR sensors to test for Proteus Gen2 feasibility.
 The tool then had to buffer the packets, decode to a human-readable format, and post-process into a satisfactory visual representation.
+For IP reasons, minimal final design and official testing is shown.

 2024 by John Harrison Burke